GroGz/udemy-react-guide/Enviroment&Config.md

     * This dependency converts JSX to HTML
     * In old react projects, it was mandatory to import it in each file, but now with create-react-app+ its not necessary.
   * react-dom
+  * styled-components
+    * Exclusive css for a component
+    * npm install --save styled-components

 ### index.js